DonczewLab/ChEC-Seq_Analysis/README.md

 **CHEC-seq Analysis Snakemake Workflow** is a Snakemake pipeline designed for Chromatin Endogenous Cleavage (CHEC) experiments.
 Rather than manually invoking each step (QC, trimming, alignment, coverage generation), this pipeline automates the entire process from **raw FASTQ** inputs to **multiple coverage tracks** (raw, CPM, and spike-in normalized).

-+ **Note**: If you already have pre-aligned BAM files or want specialized downstream analyses (e.g., replicate merging, advanced peak calling), you can adapt or extend this pipeline accordingly.

 ### Key Features

 - **Flexible Spike-In Normalization**